Suggested links

 The stages of medical detox generally follow the same order:

-1. Assessment: Medical detox usually begins with assessing your overall medical history and current needs.
+1. Assessment: Medical detox usually begins with assessing your medical history and current needs.

 2. Withdrawals: Next, the patient will begin to experience symptoms of withdrawal.
 These symptoms can vary depending on the substance you were using, how long you used it, and other unique health factors.
 You will receive ongoing medical care and support as you progress through the withdrawal phase.